lajtmaN/VisuAAL/README.md

 # Visualizing Behavior of Distributed Network Protocols using UPPAAL Simulations

-If you load an UPPAAL model for a distributed network protocol into this application you can get usefull insight of what is actually going on in the protocol.
+If you load a UPPAAL model for a distributed network protocol into this application, you can get useful insight of what going on in the protocol over time.
-The parameters that make sense to configure should be prefixed with CONFIG_ The variables that makes sense to observe during simulations shold be prefixed with OUTPUT_
+The parameters that make sense to configure should be prefixed with CONFIG_ The variables that makes sense to observe during simulations should be prefixed with OUTPUT_

-This tool is still very much work in process, developed as part of a master thesis on Aalborg University.
+This tool is work in process, developed as part of a master thesis on Aalborg University.

 des103f17